irenevlachou/Polytonic-tutorial/README.md

 http://www.unicode.org/charts/PDF/U1F00.pdf

 The Greek Plus set omits Greek archaic letters and archaic numerals that one often finds in older Polytonic Greek fonts.
 These are: the archaic letters: digamma, textual koppa and the numerals: stigma, numeric koppa, sampi, all in both upper case and lower case form.
 The specific archaic characters and numerals, even if not many, require special attention and research on behalf of the designer.
 These characters are rarely used and the existing examples of these characters are often poorly designed.
 Adding polytonic to a pre-existing Greek set can be done almost entirely by the use of composites.
-Speeding up the process of creating polytonic greek fonts will give polytonic users the chance to typeset their text with a much wider variety of typefaces, and hopefully few a bit more modern looking than Didot :)
+Speeding up the process of creating polytonic Greek fonts will give polytonic users the chance to typeset their text with a much wider variety of typefaces, and hopefully few a bit more modern looking than Didot :)

 ## Character set
 [Google’s Greek Sets](https://github.com/googlefonts/gftools/tree/master/Lib/gftools/encodings/GF%20Glyph%20Sets/Greek)

 ### Upper case:
-Polytonic greek is consisted by the addition of 96 Upper case
+Polytonic Greek is consisted by the addition of 96 Upper case

 ἈἉἊἋἌἍἎἏᾺΆᾸᾹᾼᾈᾉᾊᾋᾌᾍᾎᾏ
 ἘἙἚἛἜἝῈΈ